-Thursday, 12th of October 2017 09:00 - 10:30 For all majors - plenary assembly in lecture theater (in German only) WE5/00.022 Prof. Dr. Ute Schmid, faculty dean Prof. Dr. Daniela Nicklas, faculty dean of studies Prof. Michael Mendler, Ph.D., study abroad representative Gender representative Sabine Haselbek, contact point for disabled persons at the university Maximilian Raab and Dr. Carolin Stange, ServiceDesk WI and exam commitee AI Dipl.
+Thursday, 11th of October 2018

+09:00 - 10:30 For all majors - plenary assembly in lecture theater (in German only) WE5/00.022

+Prof. Dr. Ute Schmid, faculty dean Prof. Dr. Daniela Nicklas, faculty dean of studies Prof. Michael Mendler, Ph.D., study abroad representative Caroline Oehlhorn, Equal Opportunities representative Sabine Haselbek, contact point for disabled persons at the university Maximilian Raab and Dr. Carolin Stange, ServiceDesk WI and exam commitee AI Dipl.
 Päd.
-Kai Imhof, student counselling of the university Lukas Genßler, student association representative Distribution into groups and meeting place for the start of the tour 10:45 - 12:00 Master ISoSySc - Introduction Aboubakr Benabbas in WE5/04.004 Lunch time 13:15 - 14:30 University and library tour 14:30 - 16:00 Get Together in the ERBA Foyer Meet and greet your professors and staff of the faculty Around 18:30 Freshman evening in Bamberg Meeting Point: ZOB ("Zentraler Omnibus Bahnhof")
+Kai Imhof, student counselling of the university Lara Aubele and Marius Hofmann, student association representatives

+Distribution into groups and announcment of meeting point for the start of the tour

+10:45 - 12:00 Master ISoSySc - Introduction

+Aboubakr Benabbas in WE5/03.004

+Lunch time

+13:30 - 14:30 University and library tour

+14:30 - 16:00 Get Together in the ERBA Foyer

+Meet and greet your professors and staff of the faculty.

+Around 19:00 Freshmen evening in Bamberg (pub crawl) Meeting Point: ZOB (Zentraler Omnibus Bahnhof)

-Friday, 13th of Friday, 13th of October 2017 Please bring yo Please bring your own laptop.
-11:00 - 11:30 11:00 - 11:30 Short tour through the university building at Feldkirchenstraße 21 Meeting Place: Main Entrance 11:30 - 12:00 11:30 - 12:00 Lunch in the "Mensa" (University Cafeteria) in Feldkirchenstraße 21 Lunch time all tutorials af terwards are taking place at ERBA ("An der Weberei 5"), please take the bus on your own 13:00 - 15:45 Introduction to the IT services of the computing centre by the IT-Support and intro- duction to online services (FlexNow, UnivIS, etc.) Meeting Point: ERBA Foyer from 16:00 from 16:00 Tutorial with individual support to set up a schedule Meeting Point: ERBA Foyer
+Friday, 12th of Friday, 12th of October 2018 Please bring yo Please bring your own laptop.
+11:00 - 11:30 11:00 - 11:30 Short tour through the university building at Feldkirchenstraße 21 Meeting Place: Main Entrance of F21 11:30 - 12:00 Lunch in the "Mensa" (University Cafeteria) in Feldkirchenstraße 21 Lunch time All tutorials afte rwards will take place at the ERBA campus (An der Weberei 5), please take the bus on your own.
+13:00 - 15:45 Introduction to the IT services of the computing centre by the IT-Support and intro- duction to the university online services (FlexNow, UnivIS, etc.) Meeting Point: ERBA Foyer from 16:00 Tutorial with individual support to set up a schedule Meeting Point: ERBA Foyer